war100ck/BnS-Api-Server/README.md

         - `signin_email`: The user's email.
         - `signin_password`: The user's password.

+## Admin Panel Management

+- **GET /admin**: Provides access to the administrative panel, where the following information is displayed:
+    - List of all users from the `PlatformAcctDb` database.
+    - The total number of characters created in the game from the `BlGame` database.
+    - The total number of deleted characters from the game (`deletion = 1` in the `CreatureProperty` table).

 ### Profile Management

 - **GET /profile**: Retrieves detailed profile information, including in-game character stats and settings.